-Action to strengthen the resilience of disadvantaged communities and to address climaterelated public health challenges.
+Action to address climate-related public health challenges.

 Action to prepare the state's agricultural community for climate and extreme-weather disruptions.

 Action to strengthen the economic resilience of the state to climate change.

 Carbon Pollution Reductions

 SUPPORT measures to aid the state and local governments to determine sources of greenhouse gas emissions, develop reduction plans and strategies, establish targets, and accomplish reductions.